 US Intelligence officials show UFO footage in Congressional hearing

-Footage shown to lawmakers illustrates both the explicable and inexplicable froms of aerial phenomena being investigated by a new Pentagon office.
+Footage shown to lawmakers illustrates both the explicable and inexplicable forms of aerial phenomena being investigated by a new Pentagon office.

 Flashing triangles in the night sky above a Navy ship and a sphere flashing past a jet in the blink of an eye were some of the footage shown to US lawmakers Tuesday as part of the first hearing on UFOs in more than 50 years.